govmb-ds/.github/profile/README.md

 ### Work Here

-We're hiring!
-See [the job ad](https://jobsearch.gov.mb.ca/adnoSearch?adno=44081) for more information.

 We are accepting expressions of interest for PhD and post-doc positions through the [CIHR Health System Impact Fellowship](https://cihr-irsc.gc.ca/e/51721.html?filter=manitoba) program.

 ### Already in the public sector?